briandesousa/containerized-ansible-with-podman/README.md

 # Containerized Ansible Environment with Podman

-This repository contains all requires artifacts and instructions to setup several Podman containers to experiement with Ansible.
+This repository contains all required artifacts and instructions to setup several Podman containers to experiement with Ansible.

 By following the instructions below, you will: